Landmark Designation – Districts

 Thoroughly read the Zoning Change Application.
 Pay close attention to the checklist of required application documents on page 3.
 Further instructions on the required documents are found on pages 4-5 of the application.
 Click here for the list of Records Building department locations, which will help you located the required documents.
 Please note that the locations listed for checklist items F, H, and G have changed to the Renaissance Tower Building.

 Step 2 - Application

 Complete all forms included in the application and attached the required documents.
-An application fee is required at the time of submission and is based on the size of the property that you are designating.
+An application fee is required at the time of submission.
 The Fee Schedule is on page 10 of the application.